10% KiwiSaver

 The trade off is not that simple.
 First of all, we do need to look at retirements savings as a whole.
 You should not treat superannuation and KiwiSaver separately.
 What no politicians have done is look at whether the current floor for super should be lower in future – in recognition of the level of private savings in KiwiSaver.

-For someone on the average wage, they would under this proposal have a higher net in retirement than they would have had while working.
+For someone on the average wage, they would under this proposal have a higher net income in retirement than they would have had while working.
 Now that is actually nuts, as when you are working you have the greater expenses, and are raising a family etc.

 This is why we need a first principles review – what is the minimum and what is the desirable level of retirement savings, and how much should come from public super, from workplace super and from private super.

-leader said the council's call was “hopeless”.
+NZ First leader Winston Peters said the council’s call was “hopeless”.

 The crisis in Super was “manufactured” by certain elements in the finance sector, he said.